๐Ÿ’‰

 Tips for Accurate Drawing and Common Mistakes to Avoid

 Drawing technique matters for dosing accuracy.
 Hold the syringe at eye level with the vial inverted.
 Draw slightly more than your target dose (2-3 units extra), then push the plunger back to the exact target to remove any air bubble.
 The bottom of the rubber plunger (not the top, not the ring) is the measurement line โ€” read where the bottom of the black plunger aligns with the syringe markings.
 Air bubbles do not change your dose.
 A common misconception: air in the syringe means you got less peptide.
 Actually, the air just displaces the liquid upward โ€” the peptide is still in the syringe.
 The concern with air is not dosing accuracy but injection discomfort (injecting air subcutaneously causes a small, temporary burning sensation).
 Tap the syringe with the needle pointing up and push the plunger gently to expel air before injecting.
 Dead space in the syringe hub (the small amount of liquid that remains in the needle and hub after injection) means you lose approximately 0.5-1 unit of liquid per injection.
 Over a multi-week protocol, this adds up โ€” a 30-dose protocol loses roughly 15-30 units total, which is about one extra dose worth of product.
 Low dead space syringes (like BD Lo-Dose) minimize this loss.
 Alternatively, some users add a small air bubble behind the liquid in the syringe to push all the product through the needle.
 The most dangerous mistake: using the wrong reconstitution volume in your calculation.
 If you added 2 mL of water but calculate as if you added 1 mL, every dose is double what you intended.
 Write the reconstitution volume on the vial with a marker when you reconstitute.
-Or better: log it in Dosed immediately after reconstituting, and the app calculates every subsequent dose automatically from the recorded concentration.
+Or better: log it in Dosed immediately after reconstituting, so the recorded concentration is always there to reference for every subsequent injection.

 Track Your Protocols with Dosed